-- volunteer or paid work relating to animal care.
+- volunteer or paid animal care work.

 Veterinarians need to have good eyesight (with or without corrective lenses), good hearing, and good hand-eye co-ordination.
 They also need to have a reasonable level of fitness as they may spend long periods on their feet and the work can be physically demanding.